Coconut Oil Benefits & Uses

 Many studies have found a strong correlation between total phenolic content and scavenging activity, that is, higher the phenolic content, higher is the scavenging activity and lesser is the damage caused by the free radicals and oxidants.
 As coconut oil has higher phenolic content, it efficiently protects the body against the harmful effects of free radicals.

-Coconut oil (Nariyal Tail) has anti-fungal and anti-bacterial properties, that is, it protects the body against the harmful actions of bacteria and other microbes and keeps infections at bay.
+Coconut oil has anti-fungal and anti-bacterial properties, that is, it protects the body against the harmful actions of bacteria and other microbes and keeps infections at bay.
 Antibiotic associated diarrhea is caused by microbe ‘clostridium difficile’.
 Studies have found that virgin coconut oil helps to control infection caused by clostridium difficile.
 This protective effect is attributed to the presence of lauric acid in coconut oil that inhibits the growth of microbes and prevents its further expansion.

 Lauric acid, caprylic acid and capric acid present in coconut oil have antifungal properties and thus it retards the growth of fungi and prevents the onset of fungal diseases and fungal skin infections.